"GERMS!" by Worlds of Wonder

 just doesn't give me a "coughing" impression.
 I think you

-could probably switch this design with the
+could probably switch this design with the itch and things

 would work out perfectly, but that's just me.